Livius Andronicus: Dates

 Livius' dates are based mainly on Cicero and Livy.
-Cicero says, "This Livius exhibited his first performance at Rome in the Consulship of M. Tuditanus, and C. Clodius the son of Caecus, the year before Ennius was born," that is, in 240 BC.
+Cicero writes, "This Livius exhibited his first performance at Rome in the Consulship of M. Tuditanus, and C. Clodius the son of Caecus, the year before Ennius was born," that is, in 240 BC.
 Cicero goes on to relate the point of view of Accius, that Livius was captured from Tarentum in 209, and produced a play in 197.
 Cicero disagrees with this view on the grounds that it would make Livius younger than Plautus and Naevius, though he was supposed to have been the first to produce a play.
-Livy says, "The pontiffs also decreed that three bands of maidens, each consisting of nine, should go through the city singing a hymn.
-This hymn [the parthenion) was composed by the poet, Livius."
-This action was taken to appease the gods after a series of evil portents in the consulship of "C. Claudius Nero for the first time, M. Livius for the second;" that is, in 207.
+Livy writes, "The pontiffs also decreed that three bands of maidens, each consisting of nine, should go through the city singing a hymn.
+This hymn [the parthenion] was composed by the poet, Livius."
+This action was taken to appease the gods after a series of evil portents in the consulship of "C. Claudius Nero for the first time, M. Livius for the second"; that is, in 207.
 Only the dates of 240 and 207 seem exempt from controversy.

 Events

 Jerome has some additional detail that tends to support the capture at Tarentum and enslavement.
-His entry for the year of Abraham 1829, the second year of the 148th Olympiad (186/185 BC), of his Chronicon, readsTitus Livius tragoediarum scriptor clarus habetur, qui ob ingenii meritum a Livio Salinatore, cuius liberos erudiebat, libertate donatus est.
+His entry for the year of Abraham 1829, the second year of the 148th Olympiad (186/185 BC), of his Chronicon, reads:Titus Livius tragoediarum scriptor clarus habetur, qui ob ingenii meritum a Livio Salinatore, cuius liberos erudiebat, libertate donatus est.

 Titus Livius, author of tragedies, is held to be outstanding.
 He was given liberty by Livius Salinator, whose children he was educating, by merit of his intelligence.

 Jerome is the only author to name him Titus.
 The passage is ambiguous concerning the events actually happening in Olympiad 148; Andronicus might have been given liberty or simply been honoured, having been liberated long ago.
 Livius Salinator might be Gaius Livius Salinator, his father Marcus Livius Salinator, or his grandfather Marcus.
 If Jerome means that the liberation took place in 186, then he seems to be following Accius' view, which might have been presented in the missing portions of Suetonius' de Poetis and read by Jerome.
 The passage is not conclusive about anything.
 However, the mixed name of Livius and his being associated with Salinator suggests that he was captured at the first fall of Tarentum in 272, sold to the first Marcus Livius Salinator, tutored the second and was set free to have an independent career when the task was complete.